Bowfin: Distribution and habitat

-Amia calva distribution in the eastern U.S., as well as from the St. Lawrence River and Lake Champlain drainage of southern Ontario and Quebec, westward around Great Lakes in southern Ontario into Minnesota.
-Nota bene: this includes populations now known to be Amia ocellicauda.
+Amia calva distribution in the Eastern U.S., as well as from the St. Lawrence River and Lake Champlain drainage of southern Ontario and Quebec, westward around Great Lakes in southern Ontario into Minnesota Nota bene: this includes populations now known to be Amia ocellicauda.

-Fossil deposits indicate amiiforms included freshwater and marine species that were once widely distributed in North America, South America, Eurasia and Africa.
-Today, the two species of Amia are the only remaining species in the order Amiiformes; they are demersal freshwater piscivores, and their range is restricted to freshwater environments in North America, including much of the eastern United States and adjacent southern Canada from the St. Lawrence River and Lake Champlain drainage of southern Ontario and Quebec westward around the Great Lakes in southern Ontario into Minnesota.
+Fossil deposits indicate the amiiforms included freshwater and marine species that were once widely distributed in North America, South America, Eurasia, and Africa.
+Today, the two species of Amia are the only remaining species in the order Amiiformes; they are demersal, freshwater piscivores, and their range is restricted to freshwater environments in North America, including much of the Eastern United States and adjacent southern Canada from the St. Lawrence River and Lake Champlain drainage of southern Ontario and Quebec westward around the Great Lakes in southern Ontario into Minnesota.

-Historically, their distribution in North America included the drainage basins of the Mississippi River from Quebec to northern Minnesota, the St. Lawrence-Great Lakes, including Georgian Bay, Lake Nipissing and Simcoe, Ontario, south to the Gulf of Mexico; Atlantic and Gulf Coastal Plain from the Susquehanna River drainage in southeastern Pennsylvania to the Colorado River in Texas.
+Historically, their distribution in North America included the drainage basins of the Mississippi River from Quebec to northern Minnesota, the St. Lawrence-Great Lakes, including Georgian Bay, Lake Nipissing, and Simcoe, Ontario, south to the Gulf of Mexico; Atlantic and Gulf Coastal Plain from the Susquehanna River drainage in southeastern Pennsylvania to the Colorado River in Texas.

 Stocking

-Research from the late 1800s to the 1980s suggests a trend of intentional stockings of non-indigenous fish into ponds, lakes and rivers in the United States.
-At that time, little was known about environmental impacts, or long-term effects of new species establishment and spread as a result of "fish rescue and transfer" efforts, or the importance of nongame fish to the ecological balance of aquatic ecosystems.
-Introductions of bowfin to areas they were considered a non-indigenous species included various lakes, rivers and drainages in Connecticut, Delaware, Georgia, Illinois, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Virginia, West Virginia, and Wisconsin.
-Many of the introductions were intentional stockings; however, there is no way to positively determine distribution resulting from flood transfers, or other inadvertent migrations.
-Bowfin are typically piscivorous, but as an introduced species are capable of being voracious predators that pose a threat to native fish and their prey.
+Research from the late 1800s to the 1980s suggests a trend of intentional stockings of nonindigenous fish into ponds, lakes, and rivers in the United States.
+At that time, little was known about environmental impacts or long-term effects of new species establishment and spread as a result of "fish rescue and transfer" efforts, or the importance of nongame fish to the ecological balance of aquatic ecosystems.
+Introductions of bowfin to areas they were considered a nonindigenous species included various lakes, rivers, and drainages in Connecticut, Delaware, Georgia, Illinois, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Virginia, West Virginia, and Wisconsin.
+Many of the introductions were intentional stockings, positively determining distribution resulting from flood transfers, or other inadvertent migrations is not possible.
+Bowfin are typically piscivorous, but as an introduced species, they are capable of being voracious predators that pose a threat to native fish and their prey.

 Preferred habitat

-Bowfin prefer vegetated sloughs, lowland rivers and lakes, swamps, backwater areas, and are occasionally found in brackish water.
-They are well camouflaged, and not easy to spot in slow water with abundant vegetation.
-They often seek shelter under roots, and submerged logs.
+Bowfin prefer vegetated sloughs, lowland rivers and lakes, swamps, and backwater areas, and are occasionally found in brackish water.
+They are well camouflaged and difficult to spot in slow water with abundant vegetation.
+They often seek shelter under roots and submerged logs.
 Oxygen-poor environments can be tolerated because of their ability to breathe air.